zendesk/samson/plugins/gcloud/README.md

 # Gcloud Plugin

+## Image tagging

 Tag gcloud images with the stage permalink they deployed to, so developers can pull down the "producion" image.

+## Image building

+When a deploy is requested on a project with 'builds disabled' that has builds from `gcr`, trigger a build.
+This only works if something is notifying samson about new GCR builds.

 ## Setup